-The surviving spouse's share reduces to $150,000 and 50% of the balance of the estate if she survives the deceased and the deceased had adult children who were not also her children.
+The surviving spouse's share reduces to $150,000 and 50% of the balance of the estate if she survives the deceased, and the deceased had adult children who were not the spouse's children.
 The deceased's children would share the balance of the estate per stirpes.

 The surviving spouse inherits the first $300,000 of the probate estate and 75% of the balance of the estate when the deceased is survived by both a spouse and parents.
 The parents receive the remaining 25% equally.
-If there is only one surviving parent, that parent would solely inherit the remaining 25%.
+If there is only one surviving parent, that parent would inherit the remaining 25%.

 When There's No Surviving Spouse

-When the deceased is survived by descendants but no spouse, her descendants inherit the entire probate estate per stirpes.
+When the deceased is survived by descendants but no spouse, their descendants inherit the entire probate estate per stirpes.
 Descendants include children, grandchildren, great-grandchildren, and their offspring.
 They "descend" from the deceased.

 When the deceased is survived by a parent or parents but no spouse or descendants, their parents inherit the probate estate in equal shares if both are living.
 Otherwise, the entire probate estate would go to the only surviving parent.

 When There's No Spouse, Descendants, or Parents

 What happens under the Colorado intestacy laws in the rare case that the deceased is not survived by a spouse, any descendants, or parents?
-His siblings and their descendants are next in line.
+That person's siblings and their descendants are next in line.

 Finally, if the deceased leaves no family members at all, the entire probate estate will escheat (banks are required to turn the funds over to the state) to the State of Colorado.
 In other words, the estate goes to the state more or less by default.

 What Will You Inherit From a Colorado Intestate Estate?

 Even if you determine that you're entitled to an intestate share of your relative's estate according to Colorado's intestacy laws, you still might not inherit anything.

-If your relative left only non-probate property—assets that pass directly to a survivor by contract, beneficiary, or operation of law—there would be nothing to distribute to his intestate heirs.
+If your relative only left non-probate property—assets that pass directly to a survivor by contract, beneficiary, or operation of law—there would be nothing to distribute to any intestate heirs.